|

 competitions, the winners of which participate in the Serbian universities

 wide finals.
-In the competition students deliver
+In the competition

-sincere and critical opinions in front of government officials sitting in the
+to express their sincere and critical opinions in front of government

-front rows.
+officials sitting in the front rows.
 Indeed, this event is a real spectacle.
-Alan Watson Foundation The Alan Watson Foundation (www.alanwatson.org), founded in 2005,
+Alan Watson Foundation The Alan Watson Foundation (http://awf.ius.bg.ac.rs), founded in

-is a nonprofit scholarly organization established by the University of
+2005, is a nonprofit scholarly organization established by the University of

-Belgrade in honor of Alan Watson who is Distinguished Research Professor and
+Belgrade in honor of Alan Watson who is Distinguished Research Professor and Ernest

-around the international scientific community devoted to research of law in
+society.
+By gathering around the international scientific community devoted

-its social context, AWF is dedicated to the development of comparative law
+to research of law in its social context, AWF is dedicated to the development

-publishing electronic publications, information dissemination and other
+in these fields, publishing electronic publications, information

-International Advisory Board (John W. Cairns, Paul du Plessis,
+Avramovic and the International Advisory Board (John W. Cairns, Paul du Plessis,

 Olivia